by Paul Chek, www.chekinstitute.com

 The most functional exercises use movements that have a high carryover to work and sport.
 The best functional exercises have a relative timing profile similar to many other activities.
 For example, the squat exercise has a very similar relative timing profile to jumping, yet the leg press, knee extension and hamstring curl machine are very different, which is why they do very little if anything to improve vertical jump performance!

 4. Open/closed chain compatibility

 If you push against an object and you can not move it, such as performing a chin-up, the chain (muscles/joints) is closed.
-When performing a lat pull down you are overcoming the resistance and thus, the chain is open.
-Because the recruitment of muscles and movements of joints is task specific, your exercise selection must be equally specific to achieve an functional outcome.
+When performing a lat pulldown you are overcoming the resistance and thus, the chain is open.
+Because the recruitment of muscles and movements of joints is task-specific, your exercise selection must be equally specific to achieve a functional outcome.

 5. Improves relevant biomotor abilities